At Encompass HealthCare, we treat serious infections with powerful antibiotics and advanced wound care.

 We treat all kinds of infections, particularly, the more challenging infections from bacteria and germs that have become antibiotic resistant due to the overuse of antibiotics and those borne from inpatient hospital care.

-To deal with these challenges in wound medicine effectively, it takes extensive training and a multi-disciplinary approach to wound care.
+To deal with these challenging infections in wound medicine effectively, it takes extensive training and a multi-disciplinary approach to wound care.
 That’s one of the reasons Dr. Bruce Ruben, Medical Director at Encompass HealthCare, became triple board certified in Infectious Disease, Internal Medicine and Undersea and Hyperbaric Medicine.

-Below are just some of the more serious infections we treat in our outpatient wound care center.
+Below are just SOME of the more serious infections we treat in our outpatient wound care center.
+We treat the more common, everyday infections, some (not all) of which are listed individually on our home page.
+Click HERE to understand the 4 broader categories of infections.

 CLOSTRIDIUM DIFFICILE (AKA C. DIFFICILE, C-DIFF)